-Aloo Poori Recipe | Puri Sabji Recipe | Aloo Ki Rasewali Sabzi With Puri — This is a North Indian breakfast-lunch recipe.
-Sabji is a spicy, aromatic and tangy potato dish.
-This is served with puffed up, deep fried Indian bread poori.
+Aloo Poori is a North Indian breakfast-lunch recipe.
+‘Sabji’ is a spicy, aromatic and tangy potato dish.
+This is served with puffed up, deep fried Indian bread ‘Poori’.

 Hope you guys had a great past week.
 My last week was good and productive too.
 I finally finished up some important tasks which were long due, and happy about this accomplishment.

-Today I have a very special recipe to share with you.
 The breakfast-lunch meal I am sharing today is named as ‘Aloo Poori’, or ‘Poori Sabji’.
 This is a very popular breakfast-lunch recipe in Northern Part of the India.

 I have been making this breakfast ‘aloo poori’ aka ‘poori sabji’ often lately.
 You can count ‘often’ since the start of 2017.
 But I realized that I haven’t shared it on my blog yet.
 So I decided to share this.

-The reason why I have started making this rich breakfast often, is little A. I am happy to declare that this classic combo of ‘Poori Sabji’ aka ‘Aloo Poori’ has become the most desired weekend breakfast/lunch/dinner for the little ‘A’.
-Whenever I ask on the weekends about the breakfast, her answer is like this most of the times: “Can’t I get ‘Poori Sabji’?”
+The reason why I have started making this rich breakfast often, is little A. I am happy to say that this classic combo of ;Poori Sabji; aka Aloo Poori has become the most desired weekend breakfast/lunch/dinner for my little one.
+Whenever I ask on the weekends about the breakfast, her answer is like this most of the times; Can I get Poori Sabji?

-My reply is sometimes ‘yes’ or sometimes like this: “Not this weekend, but I can cook it next weekend".
-And she makes sure to keep reminding me about the upcoming weekend’s ‘Poori Sabji or Poori Bhaji’ breakfast I promised to her.
+My reply is sometimes ‘yes’ or sometimes like this: Not this weekend, but I can cook it next weekend".
+And she makes sure to keep reminding me about the upcoming weekend’s Poori Sabji or Poori Bhaji breakfast I promised to her.

 Furthermore, most of the times her dedication leads me into making her favorite meal much before the weekend itself.
 Sometimes I feel, how much we have to learn from the children.

 However, my preferred breakfast meals were all types of parathas and I must say they are still my favorite.
 Whenever I intend to make Indian breakfast, they come first to my mind.
 Be it Aloo Paratha, Rajma Tofu Paratha, or Mooli Paratha, Patta Gobi Ka Paratha, Mushroom Kale Stuffed Paratha, Pepper Onion Potato Paratha, Aloo Palak Paratha, or any other paratha.
-I JUST LOVE any type of ‘Paratha’.
+I just love all type of Parathas.

-I usually make both Bhaji and Sabji for yesterday’s festive dinner.
+I usually make both Bhaji and Sabji for festive dinner at my home.
 I also made another popular version of Indian poori which is ‘Palak Poori’ aka ‘spinach fried bread’ and planning to share ‘Poori Bhaji’, and ‘Palak Ki Poori’ soon.

 The sabji recipe I am sharing today is ‘Halwai’ (confectioner or caterer) style recipe which is normally served during Indian weddings and parties.
 This is one of my family’s most trusted aloo sabjis.

 What is Poori?

 There are many versions of pooris depending upon the addition of ingredients.
 In this recipe I have shared the poori dough recipe made with whole wheat flour and semolina aka suji.
 But for those who don’t want to add suji, they can try this poori recipe I have shared earlier.

-What is Aloo Ki Sabji?
+What is Rasewali Aloo Ki Sabji?

 Just pair it with some hot pooris and some pickle and you get a complete and satisfying meal.
 This makes a comfy meal during cold days.

 Any type of gravy dishes go so well with this poori.
 My beloved curries to go with poori are: